Rim032/cl_minGROT_A/readme.md

 Note: Although I made a cheating script, I discourage you to use this in a public server with people who are simply enjoying the game.

-The script can be open with "lua_openscript_cl" followed by "cl_mingrot_a.lua"
+Note #2: Num lock must be on to properly use num pad binds.

-sv_allowcslua must be set to 1 for it to work.
+The script can be open with "lua_openscript_cl" followed by "cl_mingrot_a.lua" sv_allowcslua must be set to 1 for it to work.
 (Unless if you have a modified client.dll file)